TaskSculpta - A Windows task action automation tool with a difference.

 • Executing VBScripts, receiving return value and capturing output.

-• Making FTP connections and file transfers.
+• Making FTP/SFTP connections and file transfers etc.

 • Connection to databases using ADO and performing database operations.